 Situated on the grassy banks of Bristol’s river Avon, the charming Lock Keeper pub began its life as a private house, whose occupier used water from the river and nearby well to brew.
 Famous for its steak and Young’s ale pie, you’ll be spoilt for choice with the pubs selection of local cheeses, British lamb and fresh fish.
+Visit the Lock Keeper.

 Enjoy home-grown fruit and vegetables from the walled garden, elegant wines and interesting ales at The Bridge Inn beside the tranquil waters of the Union Canal.
 Feel like staying longer than just a meal?
 Why not take a walk along the tow path or stay a night or two in one of the pub's four traditionally designed rooms?
+Visit The Bridge Inn.

 With moorings on its doorstep, the canal is by far the easiest way to reach the Black Lion, a cosy country pub tucked away in the idyllic Churnet Valley.
 Witness the spectacular tree-clad valley surrounding the canal as it snakes beneath the Churnet railway line, before toppling over the weir’s edge.
 For the keen walkers out there, The Black Lion is surrounded by rolling hills on the edge of the Peak District National Park.
+Visit The Black Lion.

 Full of nooks, crannies and beams, this traditional 16th century pub opens out onto the Grand Union Canal, the longest in England.
 In the warmer months, dine alfresco on the canal side patio near the towpath edge, home to mallards, moorhens and swans, or warm up next to a roaring log fire in winter.
 Good wholesome food is served all day long.

 Head to the The Canal Turn in the historic market town of Carnforth.
 This bustling pub set alongside the Lancaster Canal regularly features an array of live local talent and creativity.
 After dinner, grab your walking boots and admire the dramatic landscape of the town, set between the Yorkshire Dales and Lake District National Parks.
+Visit The Canal Turn.

 Surrounded by nature reserves, pretty villages, windmills and miles of open river, The Maltsters provides a well-earned break from a busy day of adventure.
 Treat yourself to some quality steak in the pub’s adjoining restaurant or chow down on honey roast ham and a refreshing salad.
 If you’re still full of energy, take advantage of the many bird-watching opportunities or snap a picture of the scenic waterways.
+Visit The Maltsters.

 A popular watering hole for those navigating the waterways, this canalside pub is a must for cider fans everywhere.
 Choose from a range of delicious blends to sip as you take in the beautiful surroundings of Warwickshire.
 Relax in the pubs lounge, snug or bar or venture into the garden to watch the sunset over the Avon canal.

 Having been run by the same family for more than 100 years, The Anchor is a truly old-fashioned canal-side pub.
 In the heart of beautiful Staffordshire countryside this Campaign for Real Ale (CAMRA) pub has an adjacent campsite, and is so traditional that the landlady still fetches ales from the cellar in a jug!
+Visit The Anchor.

-George Inn, Somerset ©Stephen McKay
+George Inn, Kennet and Avon Canal, Somerset

 Originally a monastery, this pretty 12th-century pub sits alongside the canal and opposite the village church, in the green hills of Somerset.
 Cosy in winter with open fires, and with courtyard seating in summer, it is allegedly haunted by a Frenchman who perished there after losing a duel.
 Overnight mooring is available.
+Visit the George Inn.

-The Eagle Barge, Inverness-shire
+The Eagle Barge, South Laggan, Inverness-shire

 Once used by the German army in First World War, the Eagle Barge now rests on the glorious Caledonian Canal, reinvented as a floating pub and seafood restaurant.
 This unique place serves a fine range of Scotch whiskeys and magnificent platters of fresh fish and shellfish in the evenings.
+Visit The Eagle Barge.

-The Navigation Inn, Derbyshire ©Trevor Harris
+The Navigation Inn, Buxworth, Derbyshire

 High in the Peak District this pub overlooks the Bugsworth Basin, a canal port that was crucial to the Limestone mining in the 1700s.
 Listed as an ancient monument, it is rich in Derbyshire’s industrial history, and sits amid glorious moorland.
 A CAMRA pub, it also offers delightful bed and breakfast.
+Visit The Navigation Inn.